Himonn/react-native-ios-kit/README.md

 - Merged [#5](https://github.com/Himonn/react-native-ios-kit/pull/5) to add `EmptyRow`
 - Merged [#7](https://github.com/Himonn/react-native-ios-kit/pull/7) to add `onHeaderPress` to `TableView`
 - Merged [#8](https://github.com/Himonn/react-native-ios-kit/pull/8) to add `disabledColoor` prop to `Button`
+- Add forceFullWidthBottomSeparator and forceFullWidthTopSeparator to RowItem
+- Add box prop to TextFieldRow
+- Add clear button to textfieldrow
+- Add hideClearButton on empty row
+- Add removeBottomSeparator to RowItem and withoutTopBottomSeparators to TableView
+- Add removeBottomSeparator to EmptyRow
+- Add iconColour and chevronColour to NavigationRow and RowItem
+- Add iconColour and autoHideClearIcon to textFieldRow
+- Adjust behaviour of fullWidthTopSeparator
+- Disable commitlint
+- Fix non-editable TextInput logic
+- Fix broken NavigationRow icons
+- Fix visibility of disabled icon on TextFieldRow
+- Fix removeBottomSeparator and add removeTopSeparator to EmptyRow

 ## Fork Usage